 - there are no third parties who make independent claims relating to the matter in dispute.

-However, using ADR mechanisms is not common in the Ukrainian practice of dispute resolution and taxpayers usually prefer classic mechanisms since Ukrainian law does not regulate ADR proceedings.
+However, using ADR mechanisms is not common in the Ukrainian practice of dispute resolution, and taxpayers usually prefer classic mechanisms since the Ukrainian law does not regulate ADR proceedings.

 Currently, Ukraine is in the process of implementing mechanisms to combat tax evasion.
 In January 2020, the Verkhovna Rada adopted Law No. 466 on Amendments to the Tax Code of Ukraine on Improving the Tax Administration, Removing Technical and Logical Mismatches in the Tax Legislation.
 These large-scale amendments to the Tax Code are aimed at implementing the base erosion and profit shifting (BEPS) Action Plan in Ukraine.

 This would mean introducing:

 - the controlled foreign company (CFC) rules (BEPS action No. 3) (see Section X);